easonlai/iissample02/README.md

-This is Windows Container sample which using Microsoft/IIS images in version 10.0.14393.206.
+This is Windows Container sample which using Microsoft/IIS image in version 10.0.14393.206.